Medication Search: Premarin Vaginal Cream

 Note the following important information about estrogen replacement therapy: The Women’s Health Initiative (WHI) study results indicated an increased risk of heart attack, stroke, breast cancer, blood clots in the lungs, and blood clots in the leg veins in postmenopausal women during 5 years of treatment with 0.625 mg conjugated equine estrogens and 2.5 mg medroxyprogesterone compared to women receiving sugar tablets.
 Other combinations of estrogen and progestins were not studied.
 However, until additional data are available, the risks should be assumed to be similar for other hormone replacement products.
 Therefore,

-Blood clotting disorders: Estrogen with or without progestins are associated with an increased risk of blood clots in the lungs and legs.
+Blood clotting disorders: Estrogen with or without progestins is associated with an increased risk of blood clots in the lungs and legs.
 This risk also increases with age, a personal or family history of blood clots, smoking, and obesity.
 The risk of blood clots is also increased if you are immobilized for prolonged periods and with major surgery.
 If possible, this medication should be stopped 4 to 6 weeks before major surgery.
 Talk about the risk of blood clots with your doctor.

 Breast cancer: Some studies have found an association between a modest increase in the risk of developing breast cancer and the use of hormone replacement therapy after menopause.
-Women who have history of breast cancer should not use estrogens.
+Women who have a history of breast cancer should not use estrogens.
 If you have a family history of breast cancer, breast nodules, fibrocystic disease of the breast, or abnormal mammograms, you should be closely monitored by your doctor if you use estrogens.
 Women using estrogens should have regular breast examinations and should be taught how to do a breast self-examination.
 Your doctor may also recommend regular mammograms, depending on your age, risk factors, and previous mammogram results.
 This medication must not be applied to the breasts, as it may have harmful effects on the breast tissue.
 Discuss the benefits and risks with your doctor so that you can make an informed choice about using this medication.

 Condoms, diaphragms, or cervical caps: Conjugated estrogens vaginal cream may weaken the latex rubber of condoms, diaphragms, and cervical caps.
 Therefore, they may not be effective in preventing pregnancy for women who use the cream.